 Primary Care Blocks

-Each block consists of a mix of continuity clinics, subspecialty clinics, weekly primary care academic half-days, and unique clinical and educational opportunities.
-We strive to individualize each resident’s rotation schedule based on personal interests and career goals.
+Each block consists of a mix of continuity clinics, subspecialty clinics, primary care academic half-days, and unique clinical and educational opportunities.
+We strive to individualize each resident’s schedule based on personal interests and career goals.

 Sample Primary Care Block Schedule: